superoo7/vue-cli-plugin-chrome-ext/README.md

 ### Run Development mode and Production

 - Run development mode with `npm run build-watch` and a `dist` file will be generated.
-Install Extension Reloader to reload chrome extensions easily everytime you reload.Install [Extension Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) to reload chrome extensions easily everytime you reload. (take note that when u change manifest.json file, it will not automatically load, you need to remove and add the chrome extensions)
+Install [Extension Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) to reload chrome extensions easily everytime you reload. (take note that when u change manifest.json file, it will not automatically load, you need to remove and add the chrome extensions)
 - Build for production `npm run build` and zip it and deploy onto chrome store.

 ## Current feature